 If there are any willing participants from the outgoing board, make a plan to meet.
 If not, gather your new board and come up with a new game plan.
 Be sure to take thorough notes during this transition period, and make observations of what you found challenging during the transition — so you can fix it for your successor.

 Make Your Transition Easier With MoneyMinder

 For small, volunteer-run nonprofits, Quickbooks can be overkill.
 But spreadsheets are prone to errors.
 One is too big.
 One is too risky.
 MoneyMinder is accurate, simple and powerful software built just for groups like yours.
-Get a free 30-day trial of MoneyMinder PRO to see just how easy it is.
+Get a free 30-day trial of MoneyMinder to see just how easy it is.
 No credit card required.